Diversity, Equity & Inclusion

 Education & Training

-- In February 2019 we partnered with The Peace & Justice Center in Burlington to bring a series of educational workshops focused on racial justice to VCFA staff and local faculty.
+- In winter 2018 we partnered with The Peace & Justice Center in Burlington, VT, to bring a series of educational workshops focused on racial justice to VCFA staff and local faculty.
+Additional trainings were brought to program faculty during the winter 2019 residencies.

 Communications & Resources